thegeekyb0y/linuxcommands/README.md

 49. ip a - similar to ifconfig but shortest print

 50. finger - gives you a short dump of info about a user

+## Contribution 💡

+You can contribute to this repo by adding more commands that are missing here.

+# Connect with Me 🤝